 Planning and Evaluating School Professional Development

-This badge focuses on the critical leadership skills of planning, organizing, conducting, and evaluating professional development.
+This microcredential focuses on the critical leadership skills of planning, organizing, conducting, and evaluating professional development.
 An essential component of professional development activities involves ongoing and systematic evaluation procedures.

 The key learning metric in the K-12 environment is student achievement.
 It is defined as the amount of academic content a student learns in a determined amount of time.
 One of the key motivators for student achievement is professional development programs for K-12 teachers.